yazz/VisualJS/README.md

 #####1) Install a Postgres database:

-Make the following two tables in a schema called Coils:
+Make the following table in a schema called Coils:

     CREATE TABLE todo_items
     (